Our Research Consortium

 Researcher

-Margaux D'Hulster is working on this project as a PhD student as part of the team from the Vrije Universiteit Brussel (VUB).
-She holds a Master’s degree in French-Spanish language and linguistics, as well as a Master's in Education, with research on the learning of French as a foreign language.
-Her research focuses on the impact of educational programmes such as CLIL on the identification of pupils.
+Margaux D'Hulster is a doctoral researcher at the Vrije Universiteit Brussel (Belgium).
+She holds a Master’s degree in French-Spanish language and linguistics and a Master's in Education.
+Her research focuses on the impact of educational programs such as CLIL on the identification of pupils.

 Kaat Buelens